Mikuel210/ProtoFlow/README.md

 #### For Windows

-- Download and unzip the client from the [releases tab](https://github.com/Mikuel210/ProtoFlow/releases/latest)
+- Download and run the installer from the [releases tab](https://github.com/Mikuel210/ProtoFlow/releases/latest)

 #### For Linux